apivich-h/apivich-h.github.io/_posts/music/2000-01-01-music-data.md

 For the plot, I use `plotly`, which allows for various interactive plots.
 Specifically, I used a stacked bar chart where I highlight the top 5 artists I listened to over each 4 month period.
 Each bar just shows how many times I listen to those artists as a proportion of all music plays I did over that period, with the top 5 artists being highlighted in the chart[^4].

 {% include ext/music_data/chart.html %}

-Based on the plot, I can see that (as of 2023) my music choices are becoming less diverse.
-During pandemic time (2020-2021ish) I started to explore more music a bit so was stuck less with the same artists.
-However, since around 2021 I have just found a few artists and stuck them on repeat.
-This also seems to be around when I entered grad school, so I'm not sure if there's anything to do with that or not (would be a reach to say otherwise to be honest).

 ---